On this webpage, you will find information and FAQs about COVID-19 vaccines (updated 22nd July 2025).

 You can take painkillers, such as paracetamol, if you need to.
 If you have a high temperature, you may have coronavirus or another infection.
 If your symptoms get worse or you are worried, call 111.

-Read about the coronavirus vaccines at https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/
+Read about the coronavirus vaccines and their side effects at https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/

 You can report side effects at Yellow Card Scheme – MHRA.